 This isn’t just another night out.
 You may have perfectly nailed the location, the accommodation, the food, the drink and the activities… but sometimes it’s the little things that count.

 Do you have some stories to tell about the hen?
 Or embarrassing photographs from your teenage years together?
 The wedding day is NOT the day to be sharing this.
 You’ll not be forgiven for revealing her 1990s outfit on that holiday in Mallorca as she’s being carried by some Spanish hunk with a bottle of Bacardi and a straw… but the hen party is fine for embarrassment.

 However, personal touches don’t just need to be humiliating – get crafty, make personal invitations, give little goody bags to everyone with disposable cameras that you can collect at the end of the weekend, decorate the venue to her taste.
 The little things show the hen how much you care and help to make the weekend extra special.

 If you’re the Maid of Honour, take the lead with this stuff.
 You’ll probably not hear the bride-to-be saying ‘I think it would be really fun if, at my hen do, there was a game of ‘pin the cock on the naked sailor,’’ so you’ll have to take charge of this department!

-When it comes to accessories, Will’s our man: ‘Our accessories department has everything from the traditional to the outrageous - from L-plates, sashes and tiaras to an 'inflatable midget ring-toss’ (we’re not kidding).
+When it comes to accessories, Will’s our man: ‘Our accessories department has everything from the traditional to the outrageous - from L-plates, sashes and tiaras to 'Inflatable Willy Hoopla’ (we’re not kidding).
 ‘It also unifies the group, which is an important aspect of the night – personalised items or a costume theme unites everyone and gets the party going – as well as making for much better photo potential.’